SalusaSecondus/CryptoGotchas/GettingStarted.md

 ## Please don't

 This isn't an effort at gatekeeping.
 Anyone can learn this and I really do think that more developers should know more about cryptography.
-However, it is also a life goal of mine that developers *don't need* to know about cryptography (or *anything* from the main Crypto Gotcha's list).
-That they need to is an indictment of the existing tools and libraries out there.
+However, it is also a life goal of mine that developers *don't need* to know about cryptography (or *anything* from the main Crypto Gotcha's list), that they need to is an indictment of the existing tools and libraries out there.

 So why do I discourage this then? **This knowledge can be dangerous.**